-You might be wondering why leaky gut is so common and how people end up with gut dysfunction.
-There are many reasons why leaky gut is so common these days.
+You might be wondering why leaky gut is so widespread and how people end up with gut dysfunction.
+There are many reasons why we’re seeing leaky gut more and more these days.
 The most common causes of leaky gut include:

-- Standard American Diet (a diet filled with process food, fake foods, artificial ingredients, excess hormones and antibiotics, sugar, GMOs)
+- Standard American diet (a diet filled with processed foods, fake foods, artificial ingredients, excess hormones and antibiotics, sugar, and GMOs)

 - Nutritional deficiencies because of poor diet

-- Overuse of antibiotics (disrupts the gut microbiome)
+- Overuse of antibiotics (which disrupts the gut microbiome)

 - Chronic stress

-- Certain medications can lead to nutritional imbalances that can increase gut issues
+- Medications that can lead to nutritional imbalances

 - Overexposure to toxins like heavy metals, parasites, fluoride, and chlorine